icerpc/icerpc-docs/pages/icerpc-for-ice-users/slice/converting-ice-into-slice.md

 void op(string s) throws ArgumentException, InvalidStateException, NotAvailableException;
 ```

-The allowable exceptions include any exception derived from ArgumentException, InvalidStateException and
+The allowable exceptions include any exception derived from `ArgumentException`, `InvalidStateException` and
-NotAvailableException.
+`NotAvailableException`.
 If this list is empty (no `throws`), the operation is not allowed to throw any Slice-defined
 exception.

 With the .slice syntax, an operation can also throw one or more exceptions.
 The only difference is a list of two or more